-- How much RAM does the rest of your typical System need to run stable.
+- How much RAM does the rest of your typical System need to run efficiently?

 How much RAM does a typical Computer need to run?

-To make this easier, I’ll describe an average Photo Editors Computer.
-It runs Win 10, usually has a browser such as Chrome open with some tabs, an Email Software and a Windows Photo-Viewer.
+To make this easier, I’ll describe an average Photo Editor’s Computer.
+It runs Win 10, has a browser such as Chrome open with some tabs, an Email Software, and a Windows Photo-Viewer.

-Chrome is using 1.3 GByte, the Foto Viewer about 250 MByte, My Email Software another 125 MByte and so on.
-Lets take a look what Win 10 uses with only these 3 additional Programs started:
+Chrome is using 1.3 GByte, the Foto Viewer about 250 MByte, your Email Software another 125 MByte and so on.
+Let’s take a look at what Win 10 uses with only these 3 additional Programs started:

-6 GByte of RAM is used, just so the System and some Standard programs can run.
+6 GByte of RAM is used, just so the System and some Regular programs can run.

-Now that we know how much RAM a typical System uses just to run, I’ll show you how much additional RAM you will need for Photo Editing:
+Now that we know how much RAM a typical System uses just to run, I’ll show you how much additional RAM you will need for Photo Editing in Photoshop: